-In Chapel Hill, 25 of Forbes' pitchers have either been drafted or signed professional contracts over the last eight seasons, including first-round picks Daniel Bard (2006), Andrew Miller (2006), Alex White (2009) and Matt Harvey (2010).
+In Chapel Hill, 29 of Forbes' pitchers have either been drafted or signed professional contracts over the last nine seasons, including first-round picks Daniel Bard (2006), Andrew Miller (2006), Alex White (2009) and Matt Harvey (2010).
 Forbes and the rest of the UNC staff have gained a reputation of putting the health and future of their pitchers first and foremost, and Miller said it best during the 2006 College World Series: "I appreciate the coaches basically taking care of me.
 I've seen a lot of pitchers get abused in the postseason.
 They have my best interests at heart."

 Harvey was drafted in the third round coming out of high school and developed his craft even more at Carolina en route to becoming the No. 7 overall pick in the 2010 draft.
 Harvey made his MLB debut in 2012 a memorable one with nine strikeouts, the most in a debut by a Met in franchise history.
 Harvey became a national face of baseball in 2013 as he started the All-Star Game for the National League and appeared on the cover of Sports Illustrated.
 In 2015, Harvey helped lead the New York Mets to the NL pennant.

 After working with Forbes and dropping his arm slot prior to the 2007 season, Milwaukee Brewer Rob Wooten emerged as one of the nation's top relievers with 91 appearances over his final two seasons.
 Wooten earned an invitation to big league camp with the Brewers prior to the 2013 season and made his MLB debut later that summer.
-Mike Morin, who debuted in April of 2014 with the Los Angeles Angels, is the latest Tar Heel to reach the big leagues.
+Mike Morin, who debuted in April of 2014 with the Los Angeles Angels, was the latest Tar Heel to reach the big leagues.